altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 Clarice said happily.<br/>
 Afternoon.<br/>
 The Imperial Army marching on fort Bassetti started making camp.<br/>
-A knight in dark red armour came to the headquarters tent and saluted:
+A knight in dark red armour came to the headquarters tent and saluted:<br/>
 "Flying Sparrow Knights commander, First Grade Combat Officer Abidal Evra, reporting."<br/>
 "Thank you for coming."<br/>
 Regis returned his salute.<br/>
 Altina was already seated at the deepest end of the rectangular table.<br/>
 "How’s your knight corps?"<br/>
-Abidal Evra stood at attention and said:
+Abidal Evra stood at attention and said:<br/>
 "They are a little tired from the long journey, but the morale is high and everyone thirst to achieve war merits.
 After all, the riflemen has completely taken over the role as the queen of the battlefield."<br/>
 "That’s really reliable."<br/>
 "Some even mock themselves as the transportation knight corps… They are really eager to take part in battles other than pursuing routed enemies."<br/>